dylanmtaylor/dylanmtaylor.github.io/posts/2014-07-06-my-domain-is-now-registered-with-iwantmyname.md

 title: My Domain is Now Registered With iWantMyName
 description: My experience switching domain registrars to iWantMyName, which offers a simple interface and ethical business practices compared to competitors.
 ---
+## My Domain is Now Registered With iWantMyName

 [![iwantmyname-medium](/images/blog/2014/07/iwantmyname-medium.png)]